Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 <a name="setting_age_rating"></a>

-## Setting content age rating for the currently playing media
+## Setting Content Age Rating for the Currently Playing Media

 Server can set age rating for current playback.
 Client can access this rating (read-only) and perform some actions such as displaying a warning for underage users.

-1. On the server side:
+1. Setting content age rating on the server side:

     ```
     server.updatePlaybackAgeRating("18");
     ```

-2. On the client side:
+2. Accessing content age rating on the client side:

     ```
     var userAge = 17; // App developer should retrieve actual user age from user profile.